jd-code76/provinent-scripture-study/README.md

 ### Core Functionality
 - **Multi-Translation Support**: ASV, KJV, GNV, BSB, NET
-- **Verse Highlighting**: Right-click verses to highlight in 6 different colors for study emphasis
 - **Study Notes**: Full Markdown support with live preview and export capabilities
-- **Original Language Tools**: Click any verse for Strong's Concordance data (provided by [STEP Bible](https://www.stepbible.org)) and Greek/Hebrew interlinear analysis (provided by [Bible Hub](https://biblehub.com/interlinear/))
+- **Verse Analysis**: Left-click any verse for analyis of a single verse with a side-by-side view of Strong's concordance (provided by [STEP Bible](https://www.stepbible.org)) and a Hebrew or Greek interlinear Bible (provided by [Bible Hub](https://biblehub.com/interlinear/))
+- **Verse Highlighting**: Right-click verses to highlight in one of six different colors for study emphasis
-- **Reference Panel**: Side-by-side Bible comparison with multiple translation options (NASB 1995, NASB 2020, ASV, KJV, ESV, GNV, BSB, NET, CSB, NIV, NKJV, and NLT)
+- **Reference Bible**: Use the reference Bible to select from multiple translation options to compare with (NASB 1995, NASB 2020, ASV, KJV, ESV, GNV, BSB, NET, CSB, NIV, NKJV, and NLT)

 ### Advanced Features
-- **Offline PDF Support**: Upload Berean Standard Bible PDFs for offline reading
 - **Search Integration**: Built-in [Bible Gateway search](https://www.biblegateway.com/usage/) functionality
-- **Data Management**: Import/export highlights and notes, local storage persistence
+- **Data Management**: Import/export highlights, notes, and settings
-- **Responsive Design**: Useable on desktops and tablets, mobile devices work but are not recommended
+- **Responsive Design**: Useable on any device with a web browser (desktop recommended for best experience)
-- **Dark/Light Mode**: Toggle between color themes with multiple accent color options
+- **Dark/Light Mode**: Toggle between dark or light mode
+- **Color Themes**: Choose from one of six different color themes

 ### Study Resources Integration
 The sidebar provides organized access to extensive theological resources (Reformed Theology/Calvinism focused) including: